Azure/azure-sdk-for-python/README.md

 You can find the [most up to date list of all of the new packages on our page](https://azure.github.io/azure-sdk/releases/latest/mgmt/python.html)

 > NOTE: If you need to ensure your code is ready for production use one of the stable, non-preview libraries.
+Also, if you are experiencing authentication issues with the management libraries after upgrading certain packages, it's possible that you upgraded to the new versions of SDK without changing the authentication code, please refer to the documenation above for more info.

 ### Management: Previous Versions
 For a complete list of management libraries which enable you to provision and manage Azure resources, please [check here](https://azure.github.io/azure-sdk/releases/latest/all/python.html).
 They might not have the same feature set as the new releases but they do offer wider coverage of services.